-Immediately after the election results were certified, Karzai took steps to address Pashtun grievances, but with its own interest in increasing the number of Pashtuns elected, in December 2010 the Karzai government (office of the Attorney General) indicted all 7 IEC commissioners as well as the three Afghan members of the ECC.
+The certified results triggered a major political crisis, caused primarily by Pashtuns who felt they lost the election due to fraud.
+Seeking to address Pashtun grievances, but with its own interest in increasing the number of Pashtuns elected, in December 2010 the Karzai government (office of the Attorney General) indicted all 7 IEC commissioners as well as the three Afghan members of the ECC.
 The deputy Attorney General, that same month urged election results to be voided and the Afghan Supreme Court to order a recount.
-There were weekly demonstrations against the fraud by about 300 candidates who felt deprived of victory, under a banner called the "Union of Afghan Wolesi Jirga Candidates 2010," led by defeated Ghazni candidate Daud Sultanzoy.
+There were weekly demonstrations against the fraud by about 300 candidates who felt deprived of victory, under a banner called the "Union of Afghan Wolesi Jirga Candidates 2010."

 On December 28, 2010, at the instruction of the Supreme Court, Karzai issued a decree empowering a five-member tribunal to review fraud complaints.
-This deepened the crisis considerably.
+On January 19, 2011, the day before the parliament was to convene, the tribunal, led by Judge Sediqullah Haqiq, announced it would need another month to evaluate the fraud allegations.
+On that basis, following the recommendation, the Karzai government postponed the inauguration of the new parliament by one month, which would presumably include the naming of the upper house by that time.

+The tribunal's ruling appeared to deepen the crisis.
 Many Afghans, including an independent watchdog group, "Free and Fair Election Foundation," maintain that the tribunal had no legal authority under the constitution to review the election.
-The IEC and EC, largely backed by the international community, insisted that the certified results stand, asserting they are the only bodies under Afghan electoral law that have legitimate jurisdiction over election results.
-Still, on January 19, 2011, the day before the parliament was to convene, the tribunal leader, Judge Sediqullah Haqiq, announced it would need another month to evaluate the fraud allegations.
-On that basis, following the recommendation, the Karzai government postponed the inauguration of the new parliament by one month.
+The IEC and EC, largely backed by the international community, have insisted that the certified results stand, asserting they are the only bodies under Afghan electoral law that have legitimate jurisdiction over election results.
 Defying Karzai and the special tribunal, about 213 of the certified winners met at the Intercontinental Hotel in Kabul on January 20, 2011, and reportedly decided to take their seats on Sunday, January 23, 2011, without Karzai's formal inauguration.
 Elected deputies at the meeting said they would try to convene at the parliament building but would meet elsewhere, if blocked.
 They elected an interim speaker, Hajji Mohammad Sarwar Osmani, from Farah Province.
 This would have rendered unclear the legal status of a self-convened parliament.

 During January 20-25, 2011, with the lower house threatening to convene on its own, a compromise was found.
 Karzai agreed to inaugurate the lower house on January 26, 2011; that event took place.
 However, the ongoing fraud investigation by the special tribunal remained active, despite insistence by declared winners to terminate it.
 As noted, since its inauguration, the lower house has elected a compromise candidate, Abdul Raouf Ibrahimi, as speaker.
 This fell short of Karzai's goal of engineering selection of Sayyaf but accomplished his aim of denying Qanooni reselection to that post.
 The upper house was completed as of February 19, 2011, when Karzai made his 34 appointments.
+However, the special tribunal process continues to investigate and to recount votes in several provinces.
+No parliamentarians have been unseated by the tribunal, to date, suggesting that the government's fraud investigation might end quietly.